sowmya1283/hangman_python/README.md

 # **The Hangman Game**
 ## **Overview**

-Hangman is a word guessing game

-classic word guessing game where players attempt to guess a hidden word by suggesting letters.
-The word is represented by blanks, and the player guesses one letter at a time.
-With each incorrect guess, a part of a stick figure is drawn, representing a "hangman."
-The game ends when the player either guesses the word correctly or the stick figure is fully drawn (representing a failed attempt).

 Hangman is a classic word-guessing game where players try to figure out a hidden word by guessing letters, one at a time.
 The game is typically played with two participants—one who thinks of a word and the other who tries to guess it.
 The game can also be played solo or with a computer.

 Basic Rules: